Derivation of resonance-based schemes via normal forms: Introduction

 \begin{remark} This new derivation makes appear words for encoding the numerical scheme which is close in spirit to what has been performed in \cite{Murua2006,Murua2017} where words describe numerical integrators for dynamical systems.
 This is not surprising as the word series in \cite{Murua2017} are connected to mould calculus and normal forms. \end{remark}

 \begin{remark} The low regularity scheme in Theorem \ref{main_theorem} is introduced via a forest formula.
 An attempt to give a forest formula was performed in \cite{ABBMS23} to characterise symmetric low regularity schemes.
 Such a formula is not very explicit, but was enough for this purpose.
-Now, with Theorem \ref{main_theorem}, one has a more explicit forest formula with expressions for its coefficients. \end{remark} \begin{remark} One can wonder if such a result can be obtained via the Birkhoff normal form.
+Now, with Theorem \ref{main_theorem}, one has a more explicit forest formula with expressions for its coefficients. \end{remark} \begin{remark} We derive low regularity schemes via the Poincaré-Dulac normal form.
+One can wonder if such a result can be obtained via the Birkhoff normal form.
 It is actually not clear, as obtaining low regularity symplectic schemes is quite challenging and remains open in the general case (see \cite{MS25}).
 The issue is that the Birkhoff normal form is very rigid because one composes iteratively with symplectic transforms.
 So the symplectic structure of the decomposition is preserved, which is not the case of the Poincaré-Dulac normal form where one proceeds mainly via integration by parts. \end{remark}

 Finally, let us outline the paper by summarising the content of its sections.
 In Section \ref{Sec::2}, we recall the main combinatorial formalism for the decorated trees used in the description of the iterated integrals obtained from Duhamel's formulation.
 One important definition is the map $ \Pi $ given in \ref{def_Pi} that interprets decorated trees as iterated integrals.
 The computation of the phase in Definition \ref{dom_freq} is used in the sequel for performing the normal form derivation.
 The main result recalled in this section is the B-series approximation of the solution in Proposition \ref{tree_series} that reduces the problem to a discretisation of a finite number of iterated integrals for a fixed order.